Canada Graduate Scholarships-Master’s (CGS M)

 The CGS Master’s Program is intended to help develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of achievement in early graduate studies.
 Applicants may apply to only one granting agency in a given year: CIHR, NSERC or SSHRC.
 To select the most appropriate granting agency, please click here.

 Students must apply online for using the Research Portal and Common CV.
-The online application via the Research Portal is expected to open sometime in September and will close to students on December 1, 2017.
+The online application via the Research Portal is expected to open sometime in September and will close to students early in December.
 For complete details, visit CGS M and SGS website.

 |Value of Award||$17,500 for 12 months|